 They learn from successes, from other people, from life itself.
 They learn from their failures too.
 Seeing failure from a learning perspective takes some of the sting out of it.

 Resilient people view difficulty as a challenge, not as a barrier.
 Neither do they view the inevitable rejections and failures of life as defining events.
-They are committed to who they are, the job in hand, their relationships, and their inner values.
+They are committed to who they are, the job at hand, their relationships, and their inner values.

 Every event is seen as an opportunity for learning.
 But that doesn’t mean they are hopelessly optimistic, nor unrealistic.
 They have to deal with bad news and challenging events like anyone else.